pgailinas/videoqa-representation-comparison/docs/03_Train_Video_Autoencoder.md

 5. Preview representative training segments.
 6. Define the convolutional autoencoder architecture.
 7. Train the autoencoder using frame reconstruction.
-8. Inspect the sequential flow of information through the trained autoencoder, including encoder and decoder feature maps, latent representations, reconstruction quality, and compression characteristics.
+8. Inspect the sequential flow of information through the trained autoencoder, visualizing each major encoder and decoder stage, the learned latent representation, reconstruction quality, and compression characteristics.
 9. Compute reconstruction metrics.
 10. Generate standardized segment-level and video-level latent representations.
 11. Save experiment artifacts and export results.